 The dental terms “crowns” and “bridges” are often used interchangeably.
 And while they do have some similarities and serve a common purpose, crowns and bridges are actually quite different.

-Below we discuss the difference between dental crowns and bridges to help you decide which type of treatment may be best for you.
+Below we discuss the difference between dental crowns and bridges in Wilmington, NC to help you decide which type of treatment may be best for you.

 Dental Crowns vs. Bridges